 Thousands of pounds were spent producing this miniature?
 A single Kiddicraft Miniature retailed for less than 1 pound.

 The math here might make you pause.
 And that pause would be warranted.
-While Kiddicraft produced more than 200 different miniatures—and the toys were a retail hit—the company was in trouble.
+While Kiddicraft produced more than 200 different miniatures—and the toys were a hit—the company was in trouble.
 Burdened by a growing anxiety about their inability to fulfill production demands, Harry Fisher Page committed suicide in 1957.
-The same year that our tiny cigarette packs were in production.
+The same year that my tiny cigarette packs were in production.
 He left behind his wife, Oreline, and their young twin daughters.

 Despite his untimely death, Harry Fisher Page was an innovator in the world of toy design.
 He pioneered the use of plastics in toy manufacturing and was one of the earliest visionaries to connect psychology and toy design, developing playthings that corresponded to the stages of childhood development, a theory laid out in his book Playtime in the First Five Years.